Skip to content

 Severity tags on findings:

-Reviews average 20 minutes and cost $15–25, scaling with PR size and codebase complexity.
+Reviews average 20 minutes and cost $15–25, and scale with PR size and codebase complexity.

 An admin installs the Claude GitHub App to the organization and selects which repositories to enable.
 Per repository, you choose a trigger:

-- After PR creation only — one review per PR open or ready-for-review event
+• Once after PR creation: one review per PR open or ready-for-review event

-- After every push to PR branch — reviews on each commit; auto-resolves threads when the flagged code is fixed
+• After every push: a review on each commit, which auto-resolves threads when the flagged code is fixed

-The on-push trigger multiplies cost by push count. claude.ai/admin-settings/claude-code shows average cost per review per repository to make the trade-off visible.
+The on-push trigger multiplies cost by push count.
+To make the trade-off visible, claude.ai/admin-settings/claude-code shows average cost per review per repository.

 Code Review reads two files from your repository root:

-REVIEW.md is auto-discovered at the repository root.
-Both files are additive on top of default correctness checks.
+Code Review auto-discovers REVIEW.md at the repository root.
+Both files add to the default correctness checks.

 Example REVIEW.md content from the docs: